emilycsanders/emilycsanders/README.md

 🎓 I'm a Business Analytics and Information Systems student at the University of Iowa, graduating in December 2025.
 Passionate about data, technology, and turning complex problems into clear solutions, I enjoy working on projects that blend analytics, strategy, and storytelling.

-💡 I believe everything is done with a purpose—from the way we design user experiences to the data we choose to analyze—and I bring that mindset into every project I take on.
+💡 I believe everything is done with a purpose, from the way we design user experiences to the data we choose to analyze—and I bring that mindset into every project I take on.

 💼 Through my education at the University, I've developed skills in: